 Now that you know what graphic and web design are, let’s see how they differ.

 - Graphic design deals with creating graphics for both print and the web, whereas web design is mainly concerned with the design and inner workings of websites.

 - Graphic designers can create graphics by hand and with technological aids.
 Web designers almost exclusively work on the computer using specialized software.

-- Web design agencies can hire a graphic designer for crating graphics for websites.
-A web designer can also replace a graphic designer at their job, but their web skills are not employed.
+- Web design agencies can hire graphic designers to create graphics for websites.
+A web designer can also replace a graphic designer, but their web skills would not be employed.

 - As web design is more restrictive, graphic designers often collaborate with web designers to determine the artistic layout of a web page.

 - A web designer typically has less training in creating graphics for printed materials.
 Likewise, graphic designers usually don’t have the programming skills and web knowledge to fulfill the role of a web designer.

 - Some people can do both jobs, but they tend to have more strengths in one area than the other.